absalom-muc/MHI-AC-Ctrl/SPI.md

 Vanes|DB0[7]
 Tsetpoint|DB2[7]

-When writing the corresonding bit in the MOSI frame is set.
-It seems that it is only cleared when the IR remote control ia used.
+When writing the corresponding bit in the MOSI frame is set.
+It seems that it is only cleared when the IR remote control is used.

 ## Variants
 **The following chapter is in draft status!**
 Different variants were seen when using the commercial wired RC.
 The MISO frame (data from RC to MHI-AC) requests data.
-The variant of the data is identified via MISO-db9.
-MHI-AC answers with the same value in MOSI-db9 (but only when bit2 of MISO-db14 is set).
+The variant of the data is identified via MISO-DB9.
+MHI-AC answers with the same value in MOSI-DB9 (but only when bit2 of MISO-DB14 is set).

 The following screenshot shows some SPI traffic:
 ![MISO MOSI traffic](/images/MISO-MOSI_1.JPG)